KwatMDPhD/how_to_medicine/Flow.md

 Tell the patient what is next.

-"It was good seeing you today PATIENT_ALIAS.
-Take care."
+"It was good seeing you today PATIENTALIAS - take care."